kAIto47802/notist/README.md

 trainer = Trainer(model=...)

 # Register the `train` method of the `trainer` instance
+# This will not affect other instances of Trainer
 notifystate.register(trainer, "train", send_to="slack")

 # Now any time you call `trainer.train()`, it will be monitored